 Editor’s Note: The author of this post requested, and was granted, anonymity for this article to protect the identity of his family members.
 This post originally ran in 2018.

 When I was a child and having one of my many disagreements with my mother, a retort from her would often be, “Wait until you’re a parent.
 Then you’ll understand.”
 Since becoming a dad myself several years ago, I’ve been thinking about that phrase a lot.

 Like many contemporary dads, I am a different kind of parent than my father.
-Broadly speaking, you could say I’m more present than he was in my childhood.
+Broadly speaking, I’m more present than he was in my childhood.
 The conventional wisdom is that social and cultural norms were different “back then.”
 We should cut, say a distant father, some slack because of this.
 Not me.